 The team can deliver up to AU$50 million of capital works each year.
 Our main activities include:

 - Program management: Overall management of the program and its key personnel, and provision of program-wide services such as community engagement.

 - Planning and project development: Investigation, planning, project prioritisation and feasibility studies, to help Logan City Council decide on how to proceed with particular infrastructure.

 - Project delivery: Developing project budgets and the design, construction and commissioning of approved infrastructure.

-As part of the alliance, our services include network planning, engineering design, environment approvals and program management.
+As part of the Partnership, our services include network planning, engineering design, environment approvals and program management.
 We are also installing sustainable infrastructure wherever possible to minimise lifecycle costs, greenhouse gas emissions, overflows, odours, and other environmental impacts.
 Alongside the social, environmental and economic benefits, this project has won numerous industry awards for its innovation.